Import Source: InDesign

 Split Batch Wine Kit Experiments

-MEMBERS ONLYWhen we tackle a big project it isn’t the immediate effort that pays off, but all of our work combined into one glorious enterprise.
-It’s the same with winemaking: A single effort to make better wine isn’t likely to pay big dividends, but persisting on a path of careful repeated efforts will yield big gains.
+When we tackle a big project it isn’t the immediate effort that pays off, but all of our work combined into one glorious enterprise.
+It’s the same with winemaking: A single effort

 Oxygen Reduction in Winemaking